j-u-p-iter/redux-socket-provider/README.md

 ## The solution

-This package sets up for you some set of rules to make socket communication between client and server more predictable and structured.
+This package sets up for you some set of rules to make socket communication between client and server more predictable and structured in react applications, that use redux pattern.